vinnyprajapati17/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+📟 Basic Calculator

-# 🎮 Tic Tac Toe
+A simple and user-friendly Basic Calculator built using HTML, CSS, and JavaScript.

-A simple and interactive **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.
+It performs standard arithmetic operations like Addition, Subtraction, Multiplication, Division, along with features like Clear (C) and Delete (DEL).
-This project allows two players to compete in the classic 3x3 grid game with a clean UI, responsive design, and game‑win detection.
+Perfect for beginners learning DOM manipulation and JavaScript fundamentals.

 🚀 Features

-* 🎯 Two-player gameplay (X vs O)
+✔️ Clean and responsive UI

-* 🧠 Automatic win and draw detection
+✔️ Supports basic arithmetic operations

-* 🔄 Reset game option
+✔️ Real-time input display

-* 💡 Highlights winning combination
+✔️ DEL button to remove last character

-* 📱 Fully responsive layout
+✔️ AC/C button to clear full input

-* 🎨 Clean and simple UI
+✔️ Lightweight & beginner-friendly code

 🛠️ Technologies Used

-* **HTML** — Game layout structure
+HTML5 – Structure

-* **CSS** — Styling and grid design
+CSS3 – Styling & layout

-* **JavaScript** — Game logic, turn handling, win checking
+JavaScript – Calculator logic

-## 📂 Project Structure
+📂 Project Structure

-📁 tic-tac-toe
+Calculator
-│── index.html
+│── main.html
-│── style.css
+│── main.css
-│── script.js
+│── main.js
 └── README.md

-📦 How to Play
+⚙️ How to Use

-1. Open the `index.html` file in your browser.
+Open the main.html file in any browser.

-2. Player **X** starts the game.
+Enter numbers using the buttons.

-3. Click on any empty box to place your mark.
+Click operators (+, -, ×, ÷) to perform calculations.

-4. Players take turns until one wins or the game ends in a draw.
+Use DEL to remove the last digit.

-5. Click **Reset** to start a new game.
+Use C or AC to clear the entire screen.

-🧠 Game Logic Summary
+📜 Code Overview

-* A 3x3 grid is stored as an array.
+The calculator uses DOM event listeners to detect button clicks and update the display accordingly.
-* Players alternate turns (X → O → X → ...).
+JavaScript handles expression evaluation using safe logic (without eval() if avoided).

-* After every move, JavaScript checks:
+📌 Future Improvements (Optional)

-  * Winning combinations
+Add keyboard support

-  * Draw condition
+Add advanced operations (%, √, ^)

-* If a winner is detected, the game stops and highlights the winning boxes.
+Add dark/light mode

-🤝 Contributing
+Improve UI with animations

-Contributions, pull requests, and feature suggestions are welcome!
+🙌 Contributing

-You can enhance the UI, add sound effects, or implement an AI (single‑player mode).
+Contributions and suggestions are welcome!

-📜 License
+Feel free to open issues or submit pull requests.

-This project is open-source and available under the **MIT License**.
+📄 License

-⭐ If you like this project, feel free to star the repository!
+This project is open-source and available under the MIT License.